jacobreesmontgomery/GoonSquadAI/README.md

 1. A user authenticates with the app by clicking the 'Authenticate' button on the FE.
 2. The request is routed from the FE to the BE NodeJS server, `server.js`.
 3. The NodeJS server receives the request and routes it to the BE FastAPI server.
-4. The BE FastAPI endpoint receives the request and adds the newly authenticated user to the `strava_api.athletes` DB table.
+4. The BE FastAPI endpoint receives the request and adds the newly authenticated user to the `strava.athletes` DB table.
-5. Going forward, the new user's activities will be acquired on a scheduled frequency, going into the `strava_api.activities` DB table.
+5. Going forward, the new user's activities will be acquired on a scheduled frequency, going into the `strava.activities` DB table.

 ## Data Acquisition